inducer/pycuda/doc/source/driver.rst

     Bind *self* to the :class:`Array` *array*.

+    As long as *array* remains bound to this texture reference, it will not be freed--the texture reference keeps a reference to the array.

   .. method:: set_address(devptr, bytes)

     Bind *self* to the a chunk of linear memory starting at the integer address *devptr*, encompassing a number of *bytes*.

+    Unlike for :class:`Array`s, no life support is provided for linear memory bound to texture references.

   .. method:: set_format(fmt, num_components)